Guidelines for Hajj

 1. Cover number generated after successful application and selection through Qurrah.

-1. Declaration confirming that the applicant has not performed Hajj earlier.
+1. Declaration confirming that the applicant has not performed Hajj earlier (except for those applying as a Mehram or companion for an elderly pilgrim over 65).

 1. Mehram documents in case of elderly or lady pilgrims.